nakshay/nakshay.github.io/_posts/2020-03-15-Mystery Behind process.binding('').md

 **Finally, Time to reveal the mystery**.
-What happens is binding is " The process object is created in C++ using the V8 API Some native properties are bound to the object here" --  Lance Ball in his [slides](http://lanceball.com/process-bindings/#/), the link is below. phew...
+What happens is binding is " The process object is created in C++ using the V8 API Some native properties are bound to the object here" --  Lance Ball in his [slides](http://lanceball.com/process-bindings/#/), the link is bel. phew...

 If that sounds too complicated, in simple words V8 is a javascript engine that allows us to execute javascript, it also helps to write an extension in C/C++ which can be exposed to javascript to call from OR you can think of it as glue code.
 Of course, it is much more than that and very very complicated.